-Authorized shares are the shares that have been authorized by the charter when the corporation was formed.
-Issued shares are authorized stock that has been sold to investors.
+Authorized shares are shares authorized by the charter when the corporation was formed.
+Issued shares are authorized stock sold to investors.
 Issued shares and unissued shares make up all authorized stock.
-Outstanding stock is stock that is owned by investors.
-All outstanding stock has been issued, but sometimes a company will buy back its own stock, which then becomes treasury stock, which reduces the number of outstanding shares.
+Outstanding stock is stock owned by investors.
+All outstanding stock has been issued, but sometimes a company will repurchase its own stock, which then becomes treasury stock, which reduces the number of outstanding shares.

-Treasury stock is stock that had been issued by the company, but was bought back by the company.
+Treasury stock is stock issued by the company, but later repurchased.
 Treasury stock has no voting rights, does not receive dividends, is not used in the computation of earnings per share, and is no longer outstanding stock.
-Companies buy back their stock for any of the following reasons:
+Companies repurchase their stock for any of the following reasons:

 - to increase the market value of each share by limiting supply;

 - to provide stock options and bonuses for officers and employees of the company;

 - to have additional shares for the acquisition of another company;

 - to prevent a takeover by another company; or